FabricMC/fabric-docs/develop/sounds/dynamic-sounds.md

 <VideoPlayer src="/assets/develop/sounds/dynamic-sounds/engine-block-sound.webm" title="Engine BlockEntity with dynamic sound changes" />

-You could add another value to your sound source, which keeps track of an "overheat" value and let a hissing `SoundInstance` slowly fade in if the value is above 0 or add a new interface to your custom dynamic `SoundInstance`s which assigns a priority value to the sound types, which helps out choosing which sound to play, if they collide with each other.
+You could add another value to your sound source, which keeps track of an "overheat" value and, in addition, let a hissing `SoundInstance` slowly fade in if the value is above 0 or add a new interface to your custom dynamic `SoundInstance`s which assigns a priority value to the sound types, which helps out choosing which sound to play, if they collide with each other.